 Apply for Housing Benefit

 Please check that you have provided the evidence required as your application cannot be processed without it.
-The evidence checklist is on page 23 of form.
+The evidence checklist is on page 23 of the form.

 We aim to decide complete applications within 14 days.
 If we need further information to support your claim we will write to you.
 We will notify you once your claim has been assessed.

 If you haven't been able to apply for benefits immediately we may be able to backdate your application - for more details see: